 , which has the recommended vitamin and mineral levels needed.
 Oxy Stud™

-Hot weather breeding is never a sure thing and is one of the toughest management times in the kennel!
-Keeping your stud dogs cool and not overusing can increase your hot weather breeding success!
+Hot weather breeding is never a sure thing and is one of the toughest management times in the kennel.
+Keeping your stud dogs cool and not overusing them can increase your hot weather breeding success!

 If you need help, call us at 1-800-786-4751.